YMGoh/ExData_Plotting1/README.md

 ## Introduction (by YMGoh)

-This repository was forked from rdpeng, and created specifically for Week 1 assignment for the Exploratory Data Analysis Module
+This repository was forked from rdpeng, and created specifically for Week 1 assignment for the Exploratory Data Analysis Module.
+There are 4 R script files and 4 png files

-## Introduction (The original instruction)
+## Introduction (The original instructions)

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine